Certain features of this site require a web browser with JavaScript enabled to work as expected. Sorry for any inconvenience this may cause.

 Katrina Vice President Student Activities

-With superinjunctions "stopping" us hearing all about that footballer trending 24/7 on Twitter and Facebook having more active users than there are people in all but a handful of countries, social networking has a claim to being the transforming technology of the early 21st century in the way that the motor car was the transformative technology of the early 20th century.
+With superinjunctions "stopping" us hearing all about that footballer trending 24/7 on Twitter and than there are people in all but a handful of countries, social networking has a claim to being the transforming technology of the early 21st century in the way that the motor car was the transformative technology of the early 20th century.
 The pre-social networking world may not have caught up with the revolutionary changes already underway, but have you?

 How much do you use social networking sites and what do you use them for?
 Can it help you in your education, in making friends, in helping you make the most of life as a student?
 Or is it just hype?